Parrandas: Parrandas vs. carnivals

-Modern Parrandas also come associated with all sort of vendors and activities on the side.
+Modern parrandas also come associated with all sort of vendors and activities on the side.
 Snacks like candies, pork and ham sandwich, pizza, traditional rice with pork and yucca, handmade toys and craft can be found all over.
 Occasionally there are some rides like Ferris wheels, carousels and dragon boats.

-While every town possesses their own particularities, Parandas in general, follow a very similar structure of events based on their very roots and while they might look similar to Carnivals they actually don’t share much common ground.
-In the Carnivals there are also floats, but instead of two representing districts there are as many as possible for the hosting city because the mayor even here is the float display and it takes hours and kilometres of city roads for all of them to finish the run.
-These Floats are also big in size but smaller compared to the ones made in Remedios, Camajuani and Vueltas cities.
+While every town possesses their own particularities, parandas in general, follow a very similar structure of events based on their very roots and while they might look similar to carnivals they do not share much commonality.
+In the carnivals there are also floats, but instead of two representing districts there are as many as possible for the hosting city because the mayor even here is the float display and it takes hours and kilometres of city roads for all of them to finish the run.
+These floats are also big in size but smaller compared to the ones made in Remedios, Camajuani and Vueltas cities.
 Characters in the floats perform elaborate dances combining salsa, mambo, cha cha and all sort of tropical rhythms.
 There are as many rumbas as floats because in Carnivals they become a duo, and the rumba announces the float.
-Rumba performers don’t expect the people in town to join them since streets are closed in the first place.
+Rumba performers do not expect the people in town to join them since streets are closed in the first place.
 They also are as over-the-top dressed as the characters in the floats and perform complicated routines.
 There is a small fireworks display announcing the last float just crossing the finish line, and this leads to the end of the competitive run.